-PW: Oh my God, I am so in!
-This book sounds amazing.
-Okay, in Hollywood we write log lines for scripts—one sentence that sums up the story, a bit like the write up in TV Guide.
+Speaking of famous people and Los Angeles, in Hollywood we write log lines for scripts—one sentence that sums up the story, a bit like the write up in TV Guide.
 For example, the log line for Back to the Future might read: “A teenager gets sent back to 1955 where he must contrive to get his parents to fall in love else risk never being born.”
 What would the log line for your book be?

 PW: And if you were casting your book as a movie, are there any particular actors you’d envision as your main characters?

 KE: If I had to cast this book as a movie, I’d put Reese Witherspoon as Emmy.
 The problem is I’d want to play Jane myself.